We are constantly telling ourselves stories.

 Your passion doesn’t need to be your career.

-It is for some people, and maybe that’s what you’re looking to change now, just don’t feel pressured to keep looking for it because that’s what you think you should do.
+It is for some people.
+Perhaps, that’s what you’re looking to change now.
+Don’t feel pressured to keep looking for it because that’s what you think you should do.

 However, the benefits of having something in your life that you truly enjoy doing has a positive impact on all aspects of your life.